-Handling wet cement can cause demaritis.
-Cement when wet is quite alkaline and this alkali action on the skin contributes strongly to cement contact dermatitis since it may cause drying and defatting of the skin which is followed by hardening, cracking, lesions developing, possible infections of lesions and penetration of the material and ensure that any external damage is suitably protected.
+Handling wet cement can cause dermatitis.
+Cement when wet is quite alkaline and this alkali action on the skin contributes strongly to cement contact dermatitis since it may cause drying and defatting of the skin which is followed by hardening, cracking, lesions developing, possible infections of lesions and penetration by soluble salts.

-Open cuts, abraded or imtated skin should not be exposed to this material
+Open cuts, abraded or imitated skin should not be exposed to this material

 Entry into the blood-stream, through, for example, cuts, abrasions or lesions, may produce systemic injury with harmful effects.
-Examine the skin prior to the use
+Examine the skin prior to the use of the material and ensure that any external damage is suitably protected.